 A note about the train.
 When we were there, there were two trains we could get on – one was a straight shot with no transfer, but the other involved a transfer.
 Take careful note of which one you’re on.
 The conductor will alert you that you must transfer at a specific point.
 When you exit the train, look for the signs to Munich to make sure you’re getting on the proper train.

-If you’ve ever wanted to visit the castle, keep in mind how easy it is to visit Neuschwanstein Castle from Munich.
+If you’ve ever wanted to visit the castle, keep in mind how easy it is to go from Munich to Neuschwanstein Castle.
 It’s a great day trip, and very much worth the time.

 Have you been to Neuschwanstein Castle from Munich?
 Tell us about your experience in the comments.